Fix: CPU Overheating

 Related:CPU Hierarchy 2023 – PC Processors Tier ListHow To Upgrade A CPU

-It’s possible that the CPU’s heat spreader is warped or that the CPU die itself is dysfunctional.
+It’s possible that the CPU’s heat spreader is warped or that the CPU die itself is faulty.
 If you’re still under warranty, you can send it back to get a new one.

-If not, you will need to spend some cash to get a fresh Ryzen or Intel system running.
+If not, you will need to spend some money to get a new Ryzen or Intel system functional.

 You Might Like These Too